Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Barriers and Stability

 \begin{prop}[Convergence away from singular set] Let $\mathcal{M}_{\mathbb{H}_i}$ be a sequence of $(\Balpha,\delta,\mathbb{H}_i)$ surgical flows derived from $M$, and suppose $\mathbb{H}_i$ is a sequence of surgery parameters with $H^i_{th}\to \infty$.
 Then, $\mathcal{M}_{\mathbb{H}_i}$ converges to $\mathcal{M}$ as Brakke flows on the complement of the singular set of $\mathcal{M}$. \end{prop}

-\begin{remark} This result makes strong use of the observation that when restricted to open sets where no surgery occurs, the weak flows with surgery are unit-regular cylic mod 2 Brakke flows.
-It is illustrative to recall the regularity theory for the heat equation with boundary. \end{remark}

 \begin{proof} Recall that the singular set $\mathfrak{S}$ is closed in space-time, thus its complement, $\mathfrak{S}^c$, is open.
 Recall further, the definition of convergence of Brakke flows \cite{Brakke}, \cite{ilmanen}, is with respect to compactly supported functions.
 If $f\in C^1_c(\mathfrak{S}^c)$, then by definition we have $\textrm{supp}(f)\Subset \mathfrak{S}^c$.
-It is thus sufficient to check the following claim.
+In particular, it is sufficient to verify the proposition on any connected open set $\Omega\Subset\mathfrak{S}^c$ that has non-trivial intersection with the initial timeslice.
+These properties are required to control the multiplicity of the Brakke flow as in Lemma \ref{convergence}.